SLAP’d with a Shoulder Injury?

 What can cause a SLAP tear?

 SLAP lesions can be caused by trauma, such as a fall onto an outstretched arm or through traction during climbing.
 Imagine you are climbing up an overhang.
 You suddenly lose your footing and all of a sudden all of your body weight is loaded through your right arm.
 You quickly try to recover by using your right arm to pull you towards the rock.
 Then, you hear a loud click in your shoulder followed by sudden pain.
 That position where your arm is raised to the side of your body and your hand is cocked back, almost like a pitching position, is the most common position in which SLAP tears can occur.
+It can also occur from repetitive overuse of the shoulder in the chicken wing position as seen in the photo below secondary to the stress the position puts on the biceps tendon in the front of the shoulder.

 Image of cocking phase during throwing, from www.breakingmuscle.com